Uncommon/Xit/docs/xitgit_reintegration_plan.md

   - `TaskQueue`, `PatchMaker`, `TreeLoader`, `FileChange`, `FileChangeNode`
 - Restore direct app target membership for these files.
 - Remove package-specific import assumptions while preserving runtime behavior.
+- This has been validated by a clean `Xit` app-target build.

 ### 4. Move package-owned app-facing models back into the app
+Status: complete for app production code.

 - Move the former package `Models` folder contents into app-owned locations:
   - `RepositorySelection`
   - `CommitSelection`